hannahmalm/run/README.md

 # Run

 Welcome to your running log.
-Please run bundle install and shotgun to get started.
+Please run rake db:migrate, bundle install and shotgun to get started.
 Navigate to the link within the terminal to access this application.

 ## Installation